krispo/git-edit/Readme.md

 * [Font Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic font and CSS toolkit.
 * [Hint](https://github.com/chinchang/hint.css) - A tooltip library in CSS.

-And it used along with
+And it is used along with

 * Installed [git-proxy](https://github.com/krispo/git-proxy) - it is needed for correct github authentication/authorization
 * [git-connect](https://github.com/krispo/git-connect) - it is a plugin that provides github OAuth only within the browser.